Bruno Carneiro

-Bruno Carneiro (born 16 July 1999, in São Paulo) is a Brazilian-American racing driver, the 2019 Asia Formula Renault Vice-Champion, the 2016 China Formula 4 champion, Formula 3, Formula Renault and Lamborghini Super Trofeo.
+Bruno Carneiro (born 16 July 1999, in São Paulo) is a Brazilian-American racing driver, the 2019 Asia Formula Renault Vice-Champion, the 2016 China Formula 4 champion.

 Career

 Karting

 Carneiro began karting in 2004, at the age of four.
 From there he partook in numerous championships across his native Utah.

 Multiple Utah Champion in various classes from Kid Karts to Rotax Junior Max from 2005 to 2014.